CIGARS TEMPORARILY NOT AVAILABLE. PLEASE CHECK LATER.

 Most pipe enthusiasts know Per as the longtime Mac Baren Tobacco Company spokesman.
 Earlier this year he made some changes in his life.
 He got married, moved to Germany and parted ways with Mac Baren, but not with the tobacco business.He created his own tobacco brand: Per G. Jensen, let's enjoy the new formula of tobacco brought to us by Per!
 Thank him!
 He is the best in the tobacco industry!

-© 2024 Tobacco Lifestyle, Lucky Time Enterprises Limited, Powered by Shopify
+© 2024 Tobacco Lifestyle, Lucky Time Enterprises Limited,

 Login